aleggs0/DAGGER-simulations/README.md

 # DAGGER-simulations
-MATLAB code for DAGGER simulations for my Part III essay
+MATLAB code to reproduce results from DAGGER simulations for my Part III essay Simply run simulation.m in MATLAB